andrewmgrossman/devialet_expert_remote/WEB_SERVER_SETUP.md

 # Devialet Expert Pro Web Server Setup

-This guide will help you set up the web server on your Mac Mini to control your Devialet Expert Pro from your iPhone.
+This guide will help you set up the web server to control your Devialet Expert Pro from your phone.

 ## Quick Start